• Free shipping on orders over €35

 28 haircare tips & tricks ♡

-You can’t start the day better than with the thought that it will be a good hair day.
-If you’re lucky, your hair is shiny, voluminous, perfectly styled, and you can confidently walk out the door.
-But sometimes your hair challenges you, and you have to try hard to make something of it.
-Fortunately, the condition of your hair is very easy to influence.
-With the right products, routine, and tips & tricks, every day can be a good hair day!
-Maybe a simple dry shampoo or a satin pillowcase is already the solution to your struggles.
+You can’t start the day better than with the thought that it’s going to be a good hair day.
+If you’re lucky, your hair is shiny, voluminous, Perfect styled and you can confidently walk out the door.
+But sometimes your hair challenges you and you have to try hard to make something of it.
+Luckily, the condition of your hair is easy to influence.
+With the right products, routine and tips&tricks, every day can be a good hair day!
+Maybe a simple dry shampoo or a satin pillowcase is already the solution for your struggles.

 What to do against a bad hair day?

-A bad hair day won’t ruin your day, of course.
-With these four tips, you’ll fix it in no time:
+A bad hair day won’t hold you back.
+With these four tips you’ll fix it in no time:

 Tip 1 - The satin pillowcase

-Starting with the satin pillowcase - one of the things that can prevent a bad hair day.
-A satin pillowcase prevents friction between your hair and your pillow.
-Do you ever wake up with a ‘scarecrow hairstyle’?
-Satin fabric prevents these kinds of struggles.
+Starting with the satin pillowcase – one of the best ways to prevent a bad hair day.
+Satin pillowcases reduce friction between your hair and your pillow.
+Ever woken up with a ‘scarecrow hairstyle’?
+Satin fabric stops these struggles.

 Tip 2 - Scrunchie

-With a scrunchie, you’re always good to go.
-If your hair just won’t cooperate and you still want to fancy hair, a simple ponytail with a scrunchie already makes you fashionable!
+With a scrunchie you’re always on point.
+When your hair won’t cooperate but you still want a fancy look, a simple ponytail with a scrunchie is already fashionable!

 Tip 3 - Messy knot

 This is probably no news to you.
-When you're in a hurry in the morning, a messy knot is the go-to hairstyle.
+When you’re in a rush, a messy knot is the go-to hairstyle.

 Tip 4 - Dry shampoo & hair oil

-In our opinion, a perfect combination.
-Just comb through your scarecrow hair well to remove all tangles and knots.
-However, this often causes frizz or flyaways, and that's where hair oil comes in.
-Your lifesaver for unmanageable ends!
-Also, you might brush out all your volume: dry shampoo is the key!
-Spray a little dry shampoo into the roots of your hair.
-Often, this lets you style your hair any way you want + it gives your hair an extra volume boost!
-Inspiration for a nice dry shampoo and hair oil:
+For us, an Perfect combo.
+Comb out your scarecrow hair to remove all knots and tangles.
+That often causes frizz or flyaways and that’s where hair oil comes in.
+Your saviour for unmanageable ends!
+You might also brush out volume, and dry shampoo is the key!
+Spray some dry shampoo into your roots.
+This gives your hair a fresh start and an extra volume boost!
+Inspiration for great dry shampoo and hair oil:

-How annoying - you're already in a hurry in the morning and oh no - the mirror greets you with greasy hair.
-Here's what you can do about it:
+How frustrating – you’re already in a rush and oh no – the mirror greets you with greasy hair.
+Here’s what to do:

 Tip 5 - Change your pillowcase regularly

 Greasy hair is caused by friction.
-Touching your hair a lot causes greasy hair.
-But also the friction between your hair and the pillowcase causes greasy hair faster, which is why you often wake up with greasy hair.
-Actually, these are 3 tips in 1: change your pillowcase regularly, wear your hair in a high ponytail or bun to avoid as much friction as possible, or get a satin pillowcase.
+Touching your hair a lot causes oiliness.
+Also, friction between your hair and pillow makes your hair oily, so you often wake up with greasy hair.
+Actually, this is three tips in one: change your pillowcase regularly, wear your hair in a high ponytail or bun to reduce friction, or get a satin pillowcase.

 Tip 6 - Dry shampoo

-And once the damage is done: dry shampoo, dry shampoo, dry shampoo!
-The very best solution for greasy hair is applying dry shampoo.
-A little dry shampoo in the morning and you’re set for the whole day.
+And when the damage is done: dry shampoo, dry shampoo, dry shampoo!
+The best solution for greasy hair is applying dry shampoo.
+A bit of dry shampoo in the morning keeps you fresh all day.
 See all dry shampoos here.

 Tip 7 - Everything you need to know about greasy hair

-Want to know more about how to control greasy hair?
-Then read this blog: How to control greasy hair.
+Want to learn how to control greasy hair?
+Read this blog: How to control greasy hair.
 Or this blog: 10 tips against greasy hair.

-What should I pay attention to when washing my hair?
+What should I watch out for when washing my hair?

-You can already assess the condition of your hair with a simple shower.
+With a Si simple shower you can already determine the condition of your hair.
 Check it out:

-Tip 8 - Don’t wash your hair too often with a shampoo containing sulfates
+Tip 8 - Don’t wash your hair too often with sulphate shampoos

 This is probably old news, but very important.
-Sulfates are cleansers that remove dirt and styling residues from your hair.
-Sounds great, right?
-But they also strip the scalp of its natural oils.
-The natural oils the scalp needs to protect itself.
-Your scalp doesn’t want to be without these good oils, so it reacts by producing extra oils, which makes your hair get greasy faster.
-Additionally, a sensitive scalp can get irritated from this.
-Your scalp needs the natural oils you remove during washing to stay healthy.
-The more you remove these oils (by washing too often with sulfates), the less healthy and drier your hair becomes.
+Sulphates cleanse your hair of dirt and styling residue.
+Sounds good, but they also strip your scalp of natural oils.
+The oils your scalp needs to protect itself.
+Your scalp doesn’t want to be without these oils, so it produces more oil in response, making your hair greasy faster.
+Sensitive scalps can also get irritated.
+The more natural oils you remove (by washing too often with sulphates), the drier and less healthy your hair becomes.

 Tip 9 - Always use a conditioner

-During your shower, apply conditioner only to the mid-lengths and ends.
-Not on the scalp, as this can cause excess oiliness there.
-While shampoo cleans your hair, conditioner nourishes it.
-And where shampoo opens the hair cuticles, conditioner closes them.
+Apply conditioner during a shower only on mid-lengths and ends.
+Not on the scalp, as this often causes greasy hair.
+Shampoo cleanses, conditioner nourishes.
+Shampoo opens hair cuticles, conditioner closes them.
 This keeps your hair strong and healthy.

 Tip 10 - Wash your hair with lukewarm water

-The warmer the water you wash your hair with, the drier your hair becomes.
-Warm water dries out because the heat opens your hair cuticles.
-You can also wash your hair with cold water, but a downside is that it’s harder to remove oils.
+The warmer the water, the drier your hair.
+Warm water dries your hair because it opens the hair cuticles.
+You can also wash with cold water, but it makes it harder to remove oils.

 Tip 11 - Brush your hair before showering

-I'm already getting gray hair... what can I do?
+I’m getting grey hair... what can I do?

 Tip 12 - Root Concealer

 How?
-Apply hairspray to a brush and brush your hair smooth.
-Do this until you have static hair under control.
+Apply hair spray onto a brush and smooth your hair.
+Do this until static hair is controlled.

 Tip 14 - Haircare

-Besides hairspray, you can also prevent damage with the right hair products, such as a leave-in after showering or a hair oil that keeps caring for your hair all day long.
+Besides hairspray, you can prevent static with the right hair products, like a leave-in after showering or a hair oil that nourishes your hair all day long.

 How do I protect my hair from heat and styling tools?

-Besides chemical treatments (like coloring hair), one of the main causes of damaged hair is heat tools.And unfortunately, damaged hair doesn’t go away quickly.
-Better safe than sorry!
+Besides chemical treatments (like colouring), heat tools are one of the main causes of damaged hair.
+Unfortunately, damaged hair doesn’t heal quickly.
+Better to prevent it!
 The tip:

 Not the best for your hair, but so fun to curl or style it!
-You can easily prevent damage from heat tools by protecting your hair well with a heat protector.
-You can safely use your heat tool and keep your hair healthy!
+You can easily avoid heat tool damage by protecting your hair well with a heat protector.
+Use your heat tool with confidence and keep your hair healthy!

 How do I create more volume in my hair?

-Limp, lifeless hair - it drives us crazy.
-Sometimes it seems impossible to get any volume in it.
-But it’s possible!
+Limp, lifeless hair – we all hate it.
+Sometimes it feels impossible to get volume in.
+But it is!
 Let’s start with these tips:

-Creating volume is actually simple, you just need the right products that give your hair a boost.
-Below are some products that provide an enormous volume boost:
+Creating volume is actually Si simple, you just need the right products to boost your hair.
+Here are some products that offer huge Volume Boost:

-Or check out this blog: Never lifeless hair again with Big Sexy Hair.
-Limp hair = a thing of the past!
+Or check out this blog: No more lifeless hair with Big Sexy Hair.
+Limp hair is a thing of the past!

 Does it really matter what products I use?

-No one has the same hair, every hair is different.
-This also means that every hair has different needs.
-For example, if you have fine hair, it’s best to avoid black products.
+Nobody has the same hair, every hair is different.
+That means each hair has different needs.
+If you have fine hair, avoid dark products.
 Curls?
-These are naturally drier, so they need more hydration and nourishment, some with protein and others without.
-It can vary a lot per person, so we have listed some ‘hair types’ with matching products.
-But every hair is different, it’s all about experimenting!
+They’re naturally drier, so need more hydration and nourishment, some with protein and some without.
+It varies per person, so we’ve listed several 'hair types' with matching products.
+But all hair is unique, so keep experimenting!

 Tip 20 - The right products for curly hair

 Curly hair is naturally drier and needs more care.
-One curly head needs protein, another hydration.
-You can find out what you need here:
+Some curls need protein, others hydration.
+Find what you need here:

-In the latest blog, we have listed all CG-proof products, sorted with and without protein!
+In the last blog we’ve listed all CG-approved products, with and without protein!

-Top 21 - The right products for colored hair
+Tip 21 - The right products for coloured hair

-If you have colored your hair, of course you want to keep that color intensity as long as possible.
-By using products specially made for colored hair, you preserve the color much longer.
-Here you find all products specially for colored hair.
+If you colour your hair, you want to keep that colour intensity as long as possible.
+Using products made for coloured hair keeps your colour vibrant longer.
+Here you’ll find all products made for coloured hair.

 Tip 22 - The right products for fine hair

 Thin, fine hair?
-Here you can find all kinds of products that help you get more volume in your thin hair so it looks less lifeless: products for thin hair.
+Find products here that help boost volume in your fine hair so it looks less lifeless: products for fine hair.

-Tip 23 - The right products for thick/full hair
+Tip 23 - The right products for thick/voluminous hair

-If you have thick and full hair, it’s best to use heavier products with good hold.
-The Schwarzkopf OSiS+ Session Hairspray and the Fudge Hairshaper make sure your thick and full hair stays in place well.
+If you have thick and full hair, choose heavier products with good hold.
+The Schwarzkopf OSis SesSion HairSpray and Fudge Hairshaper keep your thick and full hair well styled.

-Tip 24 - Watch Out for Sulfates & Parabens
+Tip 24 - Watch out for sulphates & parabens

-Especially with curly hair, it’s wise to check if a product contains sulfates and parabens.
-You should avoid sulfates and parabens with curly hair to prevent dryness.
+Especially with curly hair, it’s wise to check if a product contains sulphates and parabens.
+Sulphates and parabens should be avoided with curly hair to prevent dryness.

 How do I keep my hair healthy?

-And last but not least, a few tips on how to keep your hair nice and healthy!
+And last but not least, a few tips for keeping your hair healthy!

-The metal in a hair tie can damage your hair, and of course, you want to avoid that.
-That’s why an invisibobble hair tie is a great solution.
-Using an invisibobble won’t damage your hair, and you won’t get bumps in your hair when you take the hair tie out.
+The metal in hair ties can damage your hair, and you want to avoid that.
+That’s why a invisibobble hair tie is a great solution.
+Using a invisibobble won’t damage your hair and won’t leave dents when you remove it.

-The weather can damage your hair.
-Using products with SPF in the summer protects your hair from the sun.
-But how do you protect your hair in winter?
-Never ride your bike in the cold with wet hair.
-Wearing a hat in bad weather also protects your hair.
-It doesn’t hurt to be extra kind to your hair sometimes by using a mask or hair oil.
+Weather can damage your hair.
+In summer, use products with SPF to protect from the sun.
+How do you protect hair in winter?
+Never cycle in the cold with wet hair.
+Also, wear a hat in bad weather to protect your hair.
+Every now and then, be kind to your hair with a mask or hair oil.

-Regularly trimming your hair keeps it healthy.
-Cutting your split ends prevents them from splitting further up.
-This way, you keep the rest of your hair healthier.
+Regular trims keep your hair healthy.
+Cutting split ends prevents splitting further up.
+This helps keep the rest of your hair healthier.

 Tip 28 - Nutrition

-What is your hack, tip, or trick that we really need to know?
+What’s your hack, tip or trick that we really need to know?
 Leave it in the comments!